ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

-# Data - AI - Analytics Reference Architecture
+# Data and AI Reference Architecture

 !!! abstract
-    In this reference architecture, we are focusing on defining architecture patterns and best practices to build data and AI intensive applications.
-We are addressing how to integrate data governance, machine learning practices and the full life cycle of a cloud native solution development under the same reference architecture to present a holistic point of view on how to do it.
+  In this reference architecture,  we define the architecture patterns and best practices for developing Data and AI intensive applications or  *Intelligent applications*.
+We consider how  data, data governance, analytics and machine learning practices join with the agile life cycle of cloud native application development to enable the development and delivery of *Intelligent Applications*.

-When we consider development of  Data and AI intensive applications  or  *Intelligent Applications*  it is helpful to think of how the combination of three underlying architecture patterns
+When we consider the  Data and AI Reference Architecture in terms of developing *intelligent applications* it becomes apparent that we are looking at bringing together three architecture patterns:

 + Cloud Native application architecture patterns
 + Data architecture patterns
 + AI architecture patterns

-provides the right foundation to enable us to develop these *Intelligent Applications* in a highly agile cloud native way.

-By considering the nature of joins between the architectures we can also understand how the different roles such as Software Engineer, Data Engineer, and Data Scientist relate and work together in the development of such solutions.
+We can think of the Data and AI reference architecture being the sum of these architecture patterns, plus the joins between them.
+The joins are also key to understanding how  Software Engineers, Data Engineers, and Data Scientist, relate and work together in the development of such *Intelligent applications*.

-From a methodology point of view, a prescriptive approach to help all those project stakeholders to be successful is to adopt a four layers approach based on:
+As we look to methodology for Developing such solutions we need to consider a prescriptive approach  which brings  those project stakeholders together to be successful.
+To do this we adopt a four layers approach:

-* **[COLLECT](#collect-making-data-simple-and-accessible)** the data to make them easier to consume and accessible
+* **[COLLECT](#collect-making-data-simple-and-accessible)** data to make them easier to consume and accessible
-* **[ORGANIZE](#organize-trusted-governed-analytics)** to create a trusted analytics foundation on data with business meaning
+* **[ORGANIZE](#organize-trusted-governed-analytics)** data to create a trusted analytics foundation on data with business meaning
-* **[ANALYZE](#analyze-insights-on-demand)** to scale business insight with AI everywhere, available as services
+* **[ANALYZE](#analyze-insights-on-demand)** to scale business insight with AI everywhere
 * **[INFUSE](#infuse-operationalize-ai-with-trust-and-transparency)** to operationalize AI with trust and transparency

-There is no argument about it, AI without Data will not exist.

 The figure below represents how those layers are related to each other:

 ![](images/ladder-ai.png)

-## IBM Data and AI Top Level Conceptual Architecture
+## IBM Data and AI Conceptual Architecture

-Based on the above prescriptive approach, a Data centric and AI reference architecture needs to support those layers.
-The following diagram represents the needed high level capabilities the reference architecture should support to address the Collect, Analyze, Organize and Infuse activities.
+Based on the above prescriptive approach, we cans see that a Data centric and AI reference architecture needs to implement the four layers as shown in the following diagram.

 ![](images/data-ai-ra.png)

-This architecture diagram illustrates the need for strong data management capabilities inside a 'multi cloud data platform' (dark blue area), on which AI capabilities are plugged in to support analyze done by data scientists (machine learning workbench and business analytics).
+This architecture diagram illustrates
+1. strong data collection and management capabilities
+1. inside a 'multi cloud data platform' (dark blue area)
+1. on which AI capabilities are plugged in to support analyze done by data scientists (machine learning workbench and business analytics).

 The data platform addresses the data **collection** and **transformation** tasks to move data to a (cloud)local highly scalable data **store**.

-Sometimes, data movement can or must be avoided.
-Common reasons include:
+However we must also recognise that there are cases, where data movement can or must be avoided.
+For examples where:
 * no transformations necessary (e.g. accessing an external data mart via SQL or API)
 * no performance impact (e.g. materialized SQL views served by a parallel database backend)
 * regulatory aspects (each reach access to a data source must be logged to an audit log)